EvilForge/Tasmota-Doorbell/README.md

 Also - put a small (33uF) and disc cap on the ESP8266 power pins to help filter there.

 NOTE - if you ever revert to AC REMOVE THE DIODE on the bell first!
 Otherwise you'll short the line. (sort of)

+New Note - 1/15/20 - Tasmota has an issue with the DHT12 sensor.
+It goes NULL after a while.
+They have it fixed i think, with a recent dev branch update.
+I'm watching it.
+I have 2 devices that fail (mostly outside sensors too!) but indoor ones work?
+Could also be the source of the esp8266 Mini Di making a difference..
+Cause i also have an outdoor sensor using DHT12 that works fine.